Tumor Treating Fields for Mesothelioma

 How Can Mesothelioma Patients Access TTFields?

 This is still a limited treatment for mesothelioma, but you might be able to access it.
 Talk to your medical team about your options.
-They might not offer it but could recommend a treatment center that does.
+They might not offer it, but they could recommend a treatment center that does.

 You can also talk to your team about clinical trials.
 A trial to test the use of TTFields in pleural mesothelioma patients as part of routine care has not yet begun recruiting.[6]
 When it opens, your medical team can help determine if you are eligible to participate.